-The form teachers in Year 6 are Mme Magali Clayton (6C) and Mr Phil Wingham (6W).
+The form teacher in Year 6 is Mme Magali Clayton

 The School Day